andlas98/100-days-of-code/log.md

 Next is NodeJS.
 I'll most likely use youtube videos as my main resource.
 With hope, I'll find something relavent to my project with it!

 **Link to work:** Check 'CompletedLessonImgs' folder for the certifricate and some images of progress.

+### Day 43: August 17, 2019
+**Today's Progress**: Not really today's progress, more of approximately 2 weeks (on-and-off) progress.
+I managed to get index.html online thanks to ExpressJS.
+A look at the documentation and I got it working!

+**Thoughts:** I managed to get it online, great!
+But it took a while to get here and, to be completely honest, a lot of procrastination.
+I recognize that its a problem, because in my mind I haven't gotten to the **weirdest** part of development (grabbing the data from the sites).
+I'll have to move a bit quicker if I want to get a decent amount of the project done come career fair time.

+**Link to work:** Check my aggregator's repository at https://github.com/andlas98/GamingNewsAggregator

+### Day 52: August 26, 2019
+**Today's Progress**: Read up on incorporating an RSS feeder into the website.
+Will begin work on this tmmw morning.

+**Thoughts:** The RSS feeder will make it easy to incorporate news from Destrucoid, especially recent news.
+Only prob after that is creating the filtering system.

+**Link to work:** N/A